avocode/avocode/README.md

 # Purpose of this repository

 The main purpose of this repository is for issue reporting.
-If you are Avocode beta tester and you found a bug or you have an awesome idea for some feature enhancements, please create a new issue in its recommended format.
+If you are Avocode user and you found a bug or you have an awesome idea for some feature enhancements, please create a new issue in its recommended format.
 - [Reporting an issue](#issue)
 - [Submitting an idea or enhancement](#enhancement)

 # Changelog

-The latest release notes can be found on [beta.avocode.com](http://beta.avocode.com/).
+The latest release notes can be found on [changelog.avocode.com](http://changelog.avocode.com/).

 <a name="issue"></a>
 ## Reporting an issue